Market Fluctuations (Lesson 3)

 • Unemployment rate.

-All the miniscule ups and downs are merely reflections of either poor earnings reports or one or two of the DOW companies having issues driving the index down.
+All the minuscule ups and downs are merely reflections of either poor earnings reports or one or two of the DOW companies having issues, driving the index down.
 This is explained in the company fluctuations section further below.

 Market Fluctuations – Sector or Industry Fluctuations

-A second type of fluctuation is a sector or industry wide fluctuation.
+A second type of fluctuation is a sector or industry-wide fluctuation.
 Sectors are broader in scope than industry types of businesses.
-As an example, transportation is a sector and the auto industry is a part of this sector.
-Sector and industry wide fluctuations are customarily driven by changes in law or regulations.
+As an example, transportation is a sector, and the auto industry is a part of this sector.
+Sector and industry-wide fluctuations are customarily driven by changes in law or regulations.
 Sometimes it is driven by consumer preferences.
 For example, with the entertainment industry, going out to the movies was in vogue for many years.
-Then modern technology has shifted that venue to in-home entertainment centers along with delivery models including NetFlix, Hulu and others.
-It will not be long that going out to the movies will completely evaporate as consumers shift their preference to more intimate venues.
-It is believed the recent COVID pandemic is going to be the large nail in the coffin for the cinema venue of entertainment delivery.
+Then modern technology has shifted that venue to in-home entertainment centers along with delivery models including Netflix, Hulu, and others.
+It will not be long before going out to the movies will completely evaporate as consumers shift their preference to more intimate venues.
+It is believed the recent COVID pandemic is going to be the final nail in the coffin for the cinema venue of entertainment delivery.

-Thus, the move theater industry is just one of the industries within the entertainment sector of our economy and its demise is driven by advances in other new industries.
+Thus, the movie theater industry is just one of the industries within the entertainment sector of our economy, and its demise is driven by advances in other new industries.

 Another example is the energy sector.
 Within this sector sits the oil industry.
 This industry is fraught with peril due to international conflict.
-OPEC controls a vast portion of the supply of oil and their production limits can greatly impact the cost per barrel of oil.
-In turn, this affects the large oil conglomerates such as ExxonMobil, Valero and Chevron.
-There is a high correlation between the price of oil and the trend with the market price for oil companies.
+OPEC controls a vast portion of the supply of oil, and its production limits can greatly impact the cost per barrel of oil.
+In turn, this affects the large oil conglomerates such as ExxonMobil, Valero, and Chevron.
+There is a high correlation between the price of oil and the trend in the market price for oil companies.
 To validate this, let’s compare the oil price fluctuations over the last twelve years against the stock price for ExxonMobil.

-Notice the price of oil in the second half of 2014 with the drop heading into 2015.
+Notice the price of oil in the second half of 2014, with the drop heading into 2015.
 Now look at Exxon’s share price in the second half of 2014.
-It too drops going into 2015 and continues into 2016 just like oil’s price.
-Oil finally stabilizes in 2016 and Exxon is able to finally begin recovery.
+It too drops going into 2015 and continues into 2016 just like the oil price.
+Oil finally stabilized in 2016, and Exxon was able to begin recovery.
 Thus, the price of the inventory for Exxon significantly impacts the stock price for the company.
-The correlation isn’t 1:1; but it is very strong and thus, the key lesson is that there are sector and industry factors that create fluctuations with the respective members of this sector.
-However, economy wide factors have greater impact than sector/industry factors.
+The correlation isn’t 1:1, but it is very strong, and thus, the key lesson is that there are sector and industry factors that create fluctuations with the respective members of this sector.
+However, economy-wide factors have a greater impact than sector/industry factors.
 It is still essential for value investors to understand the various factors that impact the respective industry and sector when creating their buy/sell trigger points.

-What is really interesting is how the market price for stock is so much more volatile related to a company’s financial performance in the immediate accounting period than reviewing the long term-trend.
-This is where opportunities really come to fruition.
+What is interesting is how the market price for stock is so much more volatile related to a company’s financial performance in the immediate accounting period than reviewing the long-term trend.
+This is where opportunities come to fruition.

 For example, suppose the buy trigger for a particular stock in one of your pools of stock is an 11% decrease from the prior peak.
 It is currently at 10.2% down from the prior peak price.
-The company releases its quarterly report and indicates that sales decreased about 1.5% more than expected.
-The next morning the market reacts by selling off the stock and the now the share price does reach the desired 11% decrease warranting a buy opportunity.
+The company releases its quarterly report and indicates that sales decreased by about 1.5% more than expected.
+The next morning, the market reacts by selling off the stock, and now the share price reaches the desired 11% decrease, warranting a buy opportunity.

-Thus, quarterly information can assist in creating the desired changes, but it is rare if not outright the sole contributor to the dramatic price change value investors covet.
+Thus, quarterly information can assist in creating the desired changes, but it is rare, if not outright the sole contributor to the dramatic price change that value investors covet.

 Quarterly financial information just modifies the existing trend lines with the models built to determine buy and sell points for stock.